 In case you missed it, here’s the text of my new Weekly Thoughts newsletter.
-Each weekend I share my take on the week’s biggest news stories, my favorite pieces on how we can thrive even in our stressful world, and some fun and inspiring extras.
+Each weekend I share my take on the week’s news stories, my favorite pieces on how we can thrive even in our stressful world, and some fun and inspiring extras.
 Subscribe here.

 And if you haven’t already, be sure to subscribe to Thrive’s daily newsletter highlighting our favorite reads with actionable tips for enhancing your well-being, productivity, and sense of purpose.

 • Cagey: Kirstjen Nielsen entered the week by exiting the president’s cabinet as Secretary of Homeland Security.
 If part of the reason is to spend more time with her family, well, at least she knows where to find them.
 Read more: Your Reputation Is Your Currency